True Blue PPO (preferred provider organization) is a network used by fully insured

 Refer to your benefit certificate for definition of emergency care.

-Q. What about dependents that live outside of a PPO area?
+Q. What about dependents who live outside of a PPO area?
 Are their claims paid as

 in-network or out-of-network?